shaftoe/curriculum-vitae/README.md

 ## Deploy

-I'm using a free account on [Netlify](#credits) to automate deployment at each new commit pushed to master, check the [official documentation](https://docs.netlify.com/site-deploys/overview/) if you want to know more about their CI/CD features.
+I'm using an account on [Netlify](#credits) to automate deployment at each new commit pushed to master, check the [official documentation](https://docs.netlify.com/site-deploys/overview/) if you want to know more about their CI/CD features.

 PS Netlify supports latest stable Hugo version.